View-at-home FOREIGN FILM SERIES

 One week prior to a film’s availability we will email everyone on our Foreign Film Series email list with information about the film.
-We will also display the information about the film on this webpage after the email has been delivered.
-Be sure to join the mailing list to receive these email alerts.
+We will also display the information about the film on this webpage.
+If you haven't yet, be sure to join the mailing list to receive these email alerts.

 NOTE: We strongly recommend that you provide us with your email address even if you are not interested in the view-at-home program.
 Going forward, the UW-Parkside FFS will increasingly use email to communicate with its patrons.

 If you are interested in receiving access to the view-at-home screening of the film, follow the link in the email or use the link in the film description on this webpage that will be posted one week prior to the film’s availability.

 We will respond by sending you an email containing a link and a password at no charge to you.
 Viewing-at-home is as easy as clicking on the link and entering the password.

 Each film will be available for viewing-at-home during a fixed one-week window.

 Most patrons will choose to use their PC or similar device, but it may be possible to view-at-home on a smart TV.
 While we do not expect any problems, we are not prepared to resolve technical issues that might arise.